deepdoctection/deepdoctection/README.md

 </p>

-**deep**doctection is a Python library that orchestrates Scan and PDF document layout analysis and extraction for RAG.
+**deep**doctection is a Python library that orchestrates Scan and PDF document layout analysis, OCR and document and token classification.
+Build and run a pipeline for your document extraction tasks, devlop your own document extraction workflow and use pre-trained models for inference.

 It also provides a framework for training, evaluating and inferencing Document AI models.

 # Overview